EldinZenderink/TF2LocalStats/README.md

 6. If nothing shows up, refresh a few times ^^.

+### Changelog

+**v0.2:**

+				Changes:
+				- Moved on from google charts to chartsjs due to easier updating of charts.
+				- Fully removed command line library and code

+				Added:
+				- Now auto detects tf2 directory(first time and slow) and stores the location in registery (second launch is faster).
+				- Opens interface directly in your default browser when clicking on application.
+				- 2 line charts displaying: kills per second & total kills related to the time in seconds
+				- 2 bar charts displaying: total kills vs crits & misc such as (headshots, backstabs etc)
+				- Option to toggle full history (form second 0 to x) or resetting the line charts every 15 seconds by clicking on them.

+				Fixed:

+				- Due to character encoding the Contains function would not return true when it should have, fixed!

 ### Tech

 TF2LocalStats uses a number of open source projects to work properly: